 Cleaning corroded battery terminals is easier than it sounds.
 Follow these easy steps to get your battery back into peak condition:

 - Make sure your motorcycle is turned off, then you can remove the battery.

-- Use a wire brush to remove the majority of the corroded material.
+- Avoid touching with your bare hands and use a wire brush to remove the majority of the corroded material.

 - Scrub the baking soda mixture into the terminals using your wire brush.
 You can also use a toothbrush if you want to get more detailed.

 - Wipe off any excess solution from the terminals with a rag or paper towel.

 - Let your battery dry completely before reconnecting the terminals to your motorcycle.

 Overall, removing corrosion from your battery is an easy way to get the most out of your battery.
 Complete this process after long periods of storage to ensure a complete connection between the battery and the machine.

 Make sure you use a battery maintainer to prevent the battery from becoming too deeply depleted over long periods of storage.
 This is because the lead plates that become lead sulfate during the discharge cycle are turned back into lead during the charge cycle.
 So if the battery is discharged too deeply without being recharged, sulfate crystals will build up and cause sulfation.

 Maintaining your bike’s electrical system and keeping the terminals free of corrosion are both good ways to prevent sulfation and extend the life of your battery.
 It’s also important to note that using a high-quality battery, like any product from Yuasa’s AGM series, will provide reliable power for longer than other battery brands because the sealed, maintenance-free design slows the release of gas and preserves the liquid inside.